gworkman/SoundMap/README.md

 Requires Android Lollipop (5.0) and above.
 Optimized for the latest version of Android, 8.1.
 Uses the Android AudioRecord API to record the dB(A) measurement.

 # Permissions
-Record audio: to take measurements with the microphone
+Record audio: to take measurements with the microphone.
-Location: to record the location of the measurement
+Location: to record the location of the measurement.
 Storage: for debug purposes.
 Will remove soon.

 # Dependencies